slee981/SparklingCorrelation/_posts/2020-10-20-replicate-robust-stata-errors.md

 \hat{\beta}_{OLS} \sim N \bigg(\beta, (X' X)^{-1} X' \Omega X (X' X)^{-1} \bigg)
 $$

-Where &Omega; represents the variance-covariance matrix of the error terms.
+Where $$\Omega$$ represents the variance-covariance matrix of the error terms.
 If the errors are homoskedastic, then we can let:

 $$
 \Omega = \sigma^2I